 March-May and August-December are great.

-It’s evolving!
-The city I live in now is not the city I came to 7 years ago, and experiencing the transformation is a lot of fun.
+I love Santiago because it’s always evolving!
+The city I live in now is not the city I came to many years ago, and experiencing the transformation is a lot of fun.

 Tours in Santiago